 Get more details about proving liability in a wrongful death case.

-Oklahoma law allows the "personal representative" of the deceased person's estate to bring a wrongful death claim to court.
+In some states, the deceased person's surviving family members can file a wrongful death lawsuit.
+In Oklahoma, though, the law requires the personal representative (sometimes called the "executor") of the deceased person's estate to bring a wrongful death claim to court.
+(Okla.
+Stat. tit.
+12, § 1053 (2021).)
 The personal representative stands in for both the deceased person and for the beneficiaries or heirs of the deceased.

-Oklahoma also allows for punitive damages to be awarded in certain wrongful death claims.
-Unlike other types of damages, the purpose of punitive damages is not to compensate the family or estate for their loss.
+In some Oklahoma wrongful death cases, the court may award punitive damages.
+Unlike other types of damages, the purpose of punitive damages is not to compensate the family or estate for their losses.
 Instead, punitive damages are awarded to punish particularly bad conduct and to send a message that egregious behavior will not be tolerated.

 For more information: Read the full text of Oklahoma's wrongful death law at 12 Okla.
 Stat. §§ 1053 to 1055, and learn more about the damages that might be available in a wrongful death case.

 Wrongful death claims must be filed within a specific period of time, set by a law known as a statute of limitations.
 In Oklahoma, a wrongful death case must be filed within two years of the date of the person's death.
 If the case is not filed within this time period, the court will most likely refuse to hear it at all.